 Treehouse Villas is a secluded island resort that combines modern design elements with breathtaking views and rustic surroundings.
 It’s not at all the type of place where you drop your bags and come back to crash at night— your room is the destination itself, which is exactly my kind of place.
 Though the resort is slightly out of budget and more expensive than our usual fare featured here on The Innbox, I’m making an exception and telling you about Treehouse Villas for a couple of reasons.

-The first is that I paid for Treehouse Villas entirely with credit card points, so not from not spending cash on this stay, I find that this makes Treehouse Villas slightly more accessible than competing resorts in its price range that don’t list themselves for credit card point redemption.
+The first is that I paid for Treehouse Villas entirely with credit card points.
+Since I didn't have to spend cash on this stay, I find this makes Treehouse Villas slightly more accessible than competing resorts in its price range that don’t list themselves for credit card point redemption.
 I personally booked my stay via Chase’s rewards portal, and basically used the points I had accumulated from the rest of the year booking hotels and flights with my Sapphire Reserve card (which I highly recommend to anyone who travels or dines out frequently).

 The other reason is, I am someone who actually has a hard time redeeming my credit card points.
 I’m an accumulator, not a spender.
 Sometimes it’s hard to find something worth spending all those precious points on, especially since I don’t often want to stay at super expensive hotels.
 However, Treehouse Villas hit this sweet spot of being just too expensive for me to spend cash on, affordable enough to not wipe out all my points by booking my stay there, and also felt like a true “reward” or high value place to redeem my points on.
 It’s a treat-yourself kind of place, the kind you book for a special occasion, and our last major trip in Southeast Asia seemed like as good of an occasion as any.